artlooklearn.com

 2. Starting from the center, draw in the petals

-4. Erase guide lines
+4. Erase guidelines

 6. Add finishing touches and details

-3. Add any parts of petals that fold over on themselves (these will usually be highlighted with shadows beneath them).
+3. Add parts of petals that fold over on themselves (these will usually be highlighted with shadows beneath them).

 4. Sketch in several leaves at the base of the flower.
 The sides of the leaves round outward and come together into a point.
 Think about a triangle shape with rounded edges.
 The back part of the leaf sits under the flower and is not visible.

-6. Erase any of your guide lines that you don’t need anymore.
+6. Erase any of your guidelines that you don’t need anymore.

 7. Shade it in by starting at the center of the flower.
 The center will be fairly dark.
 You can turn your pencil on the side and push from the top to shade in large areas quickly.